Ekpe

-Ekpe, also known as Mgbe/Egbo (Ekoi language: leopard; derived from the Ibibio term for the same), is a West African secret society in Nigeria and Cameroon flourishing chiefly among the Efiks.
-It is also found among a number of other ethnic groups, including the Bahumono of the Cross River State, the Ibibio, the Uruan and the Oron of Akwa Ibom State, Arochukwu and some other parts of Abia State, as well as in the diaspora, such as in Cuba and Brazil.
+Ekpe, also known as Mgbe/Egbo (Ekoi language: leopard; derived from the Efik term for the same), is a West African secret society in Nigeria and Cameroon flourishing chiefly among the Ejagham.
+It is also found among a number of other ethnic groups, including the Efik and Bahumono of the Cross River State, the Ibibio, the Uruan and the Oron of Akwa Ibom State, Arochukwu and some other parts of Abia State, as well as in the diaspora, such as in Cuba and Brazil.
 The society is still active at the beginning of the 21st century, now playing more of a ceremonial role.

 There are two distinct but related societies.
 The primary society is located in the Cross River, Akwa Ibom and Arochukwu areas of Nigeria, and the secondary society consists of members from the Southern and Eastern Igbo groups of the same country.

 Ekpe

 Ekpe is a mysterious spirit who is supposed to live in the jungle and to preside at the ceremonies of the society.
 Members of the Ekpe society are said to act as messengers of the ancestors (ikan).
 The economics of the society is based on paying tribute to the village ancestors.
 Only males can join, boys being initiated about the age of puberty.
 Members are bound by oath of secrecy, and fees on entrance are payable.
 The Ekpe-men are ranked in seven or nine grades, for promotion to each of which fresh initiation ceremonies, fees and oaths are necessary.

 The society combines a kind of freemasonry with political and law enforcing aims.
 For instance any member wronged in an Ekpe district, that is one dominated by the society, has only to address an Ekpe-man or beat the Ekpe drum in the Ekpe-house, or blow Ekpe as it is called, i.e., sound the Ekpe horn, before the hut of the wrong-doer, and the whole machinery of the society is put in force to see justice done.
 Ekpe members always wear masks when performing their police duties, and although individuals may nonetheless be recognized, fear of retribution from the ikan stops people from accusing those members who may overstep their limits.
 Formerly the society earned a bad reputation due to what the British viewed as the barbarous customs that were intermingled with its rites.